webpro255/Live-Forensics-Data-Collector/README.md

 ## Unique Advantages

-- **Memory-Resident Execution:** Our scripts run directly from RAM, a distinctive method that sets this toolkit apart by reducing disk I/O on the target system.
+- **Memory-Resident Execution:** Scripts run directly from RAM, a distinctive method that sets this toolkit apart by reducing disk I/O on the target system.
 - **Zero Footprint Philosophy:** Designed with a forensic-first mindset, we prioritize leaving the smallest possible trace on the investigated system.
 - **Modular Design:** Easily extend the toolkit with additional modules to capture specific data relevant to your investigation.